-Characteristics of acute sciatica: Ischium nerve plexus compression in the lumbar and sacral spine, with pain radiating to the lower extremities, intense acute pain and limited mobility.
+It is a result of sciatic plexus compression in the lumbar and cervical spine with severe pain shooting down the lower limb and restricted mobility.

 The most common cause is a herniated disc, or the so-called dislocated disc (a disc moved out of its normal position).

 After episodes of sciatica with lumbar herniation, there is an increased risk of paralysis in one of the lower limbs.
 This can arise immediately or within a few hours.

 Causes of sciatica include: